jedevc/fyp-report/report.md

 node, we return a new node that has been translated.
 The domain and co-domain of this transformation are completely separate (except for explicitly labelled types), and the nodes used to represent the block-chunk graph are similar but unique to the ones in the tree.
-They are also, in a number of cases, simpler, not encoding the complexity of different literal values, and simplifying some nodes away into other constructs.
+They are also, in a few cases, simpler, not encoding the complexity of different literal values and simplifying some nodes away into other constructs.

 ![Overview of an example block-chunk graph](assets/diagrams/parser/blockchunk.svg)

-Most nodes have a one-to-one correspondence in the block-chunk graph, however, a number of the translations are slightly more complex:
+Most nodes have a one-to-one correspondence in the block-chunk graph, however, some of the translations are slightly more complex:

-- Exact values are removed, and replaced with string representations, to what they will be output as in C code generation.
+- Exact values are removed and replaced with string representations, to what they will be output as in C code generation.
 Interpretation and other later stages don't require knowledge of individual values, so we can simplify it here.
 As part of this, templates will also be resolved.
-- If statements are unwrapped from their tree-like recursive structure to a sequence which simplifies processing and code generation dramatically.
+- If statements are unwrapped from their tree-like recursive structure to a sequence that simplifies processing and code generation dramatically.
-- Block splits are removed, and the block is split into two separate blocks, with the first one ending in calling the second.
+- Block splits are removed and the block is split into two separate blocks, with the first one ending in calling the second.
 Since the later stages require lots of complex block processing, this simplifies needing to handle more cases.